yeetoverflow/autodisgaeaRPG/README.md

     * Go to Handlers tab
     * Select SwipeUp or SwipeDown
     * If you see swiping happen you pass
+    * If not
+        * Go to Settings in BlueStacks instance
+        * Go to Advanced
+        * Note down the Android debug bridge port number.
+Ex.
+127.0.0.1:5575 => 5575 is the port number
+        *
-    * If not, wallow in despair then complain in the [autoDisgaeaRPG reddit thread](https://www.reddit.com/r/DisgaeaRPGMobile/comments/qo36ua/autodisgaearpg)
+    * If nothng worked, wallow in despair then complain in the [autoDisgaeaRPG reddit thread](https://www.reddit.com/r/DisgaeaRPGMobile/comments/qo36ua/autodisgaearpg)

 ## Battle [(video)](https://youtu.be/lxVgjwpZ8co)